FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 ### Politics

-Getting hit by an arrow is equivalent to being engaged.[^2095]
+Being struck by an arrow constitutes a legally binding engagement.[^2095]

 Ng Wong Tat maintains a consulate-general.[^2084]

-Because of the questionable state of tourism in Ng Wong Tat, importing sleeping clothes is considered illegal.
-If someone brings sleeping clothes, they must complete the AC9527 form to report their status daily, ensuring compliance with the regulations.
-Shoes may also be cut in half to ensure that illegal substances are not hidden inside.[^1543]

-Exporting fertilised Komodo dr\*gon eggs is illegal.[^1567]

-Komodo dr\*gons are supposedly used as bodyguards.[^2079]
+Ng Wong Tat publicly promotes marriage.[^2858]

+Due to tourism regulations, importing sleepwear is prohibited.
+Travelers carrying nightwear must file a daily "AC9527 form" to declare status.
+Customs officials reserve the right to cut footwear in half to check for contraband.[^1543]

+A civil right chosen via a random lottery draw is stripped during imprisonment.
+Such rights include voting rights, "sleep-deprivation rights", "holiday rights", "dancing rights", and marriage rights.[^2858]

 <!--(Episode I forgot) Ng Wong Tat also has a translation officer who can speak Cantonese, Min Nan, Hakka, among other languages.-->

+#### Significance of Komodo dragons

+Exporting fertilised Komodo dragon eggs is illegal.[^1567] Moreover, causing a Komodo dragon to pass unrealistically blue-coloured stool is a major offense carrying potential life imprisonment.[^2856]

+Komodo dragons are supposedly used as bodyguards.[^2079]

 A komodo stamp is used as a symbolism for the president, and it is made of an unknown material which is unbreakable using a drill or a flamethrower.
 If the president is involved in a life-threatening incident, until the president is proven to be safe, the officer with the highest rank will become the temporary president.[^2150]

 ## 豺狼國 (K\*ngdom of Wolves)